tmetsch/rusty_planner/README.md

 **_Note_**: This library is still work in progress - and mostly for me to get familiar with Rust.
 Use at your own risk; refactorings & bigger changes might still happen.

+To make use of the distributed decision-making algorithms, please ensure to enable the **multi_agent** feature.

 ## Motivation

 While Deep Learning algorithms are currently a hot topic, it is also necessary to have planning & reasoning capabilities